 As far as common injuries suffered by truck drivers, TBIs are some of the gravest nonfatal injuries that occur.
 Indeed, some patients are able to recover completely after a brain injury; however, others can become physically and mentally impaired for the rest of their life.

 - Language Issues

 Doctors are still learning about the brain and two patients with similar injuries may have completely different symptoms and may heal in very different ways.

 Truck accidents, slip and fall accidents, and falling cargo can all result in a broken bone.
 Bones take months to heal and depending on the location, can prevent a truck from returning to work for an extended period of time.

-Often secondary to other injuries such as broken bones or lacerations, nerve damage can be permanent and may result in the total loss of sensation in a body part.
+Often secondary to other injuries such as broken bones or lacerations, nerve damage can be permanent.
+Likewise, it can lead to other musculoskeletal disorders such as the total loss of sensation in a body part.